connordowson/.dev/src/pages/blog/add-a-custom-syntax-highlighting-theme-in-astro.md

 date: "2022-10-13"
 ---

-Astro uses [Shiki](https://github.com/shikijs/shiki) as it's default syntax highlighter which can use any VS Code theme.
-Most should be available on GitHub.
-You'll have to find the GitHub repo to use the theme, once you've found it the `.json` file should be in the `/themes` folder.
+Astro uses [Shiki](https://github.com/shikijs/shiki) as it's default syntax highlighter which can use any VS Code theme - most should be available on GitHub.
+You'll have to find the GitHub repo to use the theme, once you've found it the `.json` file should be in the `/themes` folder of the repo.

 First download the VS Code theme's json file.
 I'll be using the [City Lights theme](https://github.com/Yummygum/city-lights-syntax-vsc/blob/master/themes/City%20Lights-color-theme.json).
 Download this json file into your project, I've put mine in the root and named it `city-lights.json`.